Skip Navigation

 Who We Want

-Apprenticeship Duties
+Fellowship Duties

-Upon the completion of the Apprenticeship, graduates can expect to come away with excellent experience in the field of strategic communications, fair knowledge of issues for people with disabilities, and leadership skills to help them grow into confident advocates.
+Upon the completion of the Fellowship, graduates can expect to come away with excellent experience in the field of strategic communications, fair knowledge of issues for people with disabilities, and leadership skills to help them grow into confident advocates.

 Important Details for Applicants

-• The Apprenticeship program lasts five and a half months.
+• The Fellowship program lasts five months.

 • Core hours include between 11 AM-5:30 PM ET.

-• Apprentices will receive $17/hr.
+• Fellows will receive $17/hr.

-• Your cover letter must explain why this Apprenticeship in particular is of interest to you and why you believe you have the skills, focus and independent drive to make a positive difference in your time with us at RespectAbility.
+• Your cover letter must explain why this Fellowship in particular is of interest to you and why you believe you have the skills, focus and independent drive to make a positive difference in your time with us at RespectAbility.

 Expectations

-• A commitment of 20 hours per week.
+• A commitment of 15-20 hours per week.

 • Participation in staff meetings and team meetings.